 Notes: Results from OLS regressions in which the outcome is an indicator for whether the faster retailer changed its price.
-We include 48 hours before and 72 hours after each opportunity for a price change by the slow retailers, which occurs Sunday at midnight.
+We include 48 hours before and 72 hours after each opportunity for a price change by the slow retailers, which occur Sunday at midnight.
 Therefore, the sample includes Friday through Wednesday of each week.
-The outcome is scaled by 72 so the rate change can be interpreted as cumulative changes over the 3-day post period.
-Standard errors in parentheses.
+The outcome is scaled by 72 so the rate change can be interpreted as cumulative changes over the three-day post period.
+Standard errors in parentheses. p < 0.10, p < 0.05, p < 0.01.

-to the average number of price changes over the same period-5.7 for retailer A and 0.9 for retailer B-the coefficients correspond to a 13 percent and a 34 percent increase in the rate of price changes, respectively.
+a product, retailer A has 0.8 additional price changes for the same product within 72 hours.
+Retailer B has 0.3 additional price changes.
+Relative to the average number of price changes over the same period-5.7 for retailer A and 0.9 for retailer B-the coefficients correspond to a 13 percent and a 34 percent increase in the rate of price changes, respectively.
 Results estimating the effect of a price change by retailer E are similar, and all the estimated responses by A and B are statistically significant.24

-These results imply that the retailers with the most frequent pricing technology, A and B, are responding to price changes of lower-frequency rivals within a relatively short period.
+These results imply that the retailers with the most frequent pricing technology, A and B, are responding to price changes of lower frequency rivals within a relatively short period.
 Given the large number of prices that these firms update and the speed at which prices are updated, the results are consistent with the use of automated pricing algorithms that are a function of rivals' prices.
 To the extent that these algorithms are updated at lower frequency than prices are adjusted, this implies a short-run commitment to an automated pricing strategy.